Peak Time: First round – Rival match

-Also referred to as a "rival match" (Korean: 라이벌 매치), the first round was shown during the broadcasts of Episodes 3 and 4 that aired on February 22 and March 1, 2023, respectively.
-The judges divided the remaining 16 teams into eight rival pairs and assigned each pair with a specific performance theme.
-Each team within the pairs were also assigned to either the blue or the red corner.
-Teams were given three weeks to prepare for their performances with the help from experts provided by the show.
-The winning team from each pair was awarded a benefit, wherein their cumulative number of votes would be doubled at the end of the first phase of voting.
+The first round, entitled "rival match" (Korean: 라이벌 매치), took place during Episode 3 and 4, which were aired on February 22 and March 1, 2023, respectively.
+The judges matched up the remaining 16 teams into eight rival pairs, which were each assigned to either the blue or red corner.
+Furthermore, each pair received a specific performance theme.
+The teams were given three weeks to prepare for their performances with the help of experts, which were provided by the show.

 The winners were decided by the judging panel.
-Each judge has blue and red PICK buttons through which they cast their votes on whom they thought should win in each match.
-When a tie occurred, which happened between Team 13:00 and Team 14:00, the winning team was decided after a discussion between the judges.
+Each judge had a blue and red PICK button, through which they voted for who should win each match.
+Whenever a tie occurred, which happened between Team 13:00 and Team 14:00, the winning team was decided after a discussion between the judges.
+The winning team of each pair was awarded a benefit, wherein the cumulative number of votes was doubled at the end of the first voting phase.